autopkg/nzmacgeek-recipes/README.md

 # nzmacgeek-recipes
-Some recipes that William uses at UoA for https://github.com/autopkg/autopkg
+Some recipes that @nzmacgeek uses in his work at The University of Auckland for managing their Mac fleet using [Autopkg](https://github.com/autopkg/autopkg).